A finite viscoelastic constitutive model for low to high strain rate response of elastomers with application of strain rate-induced glass transition: Constitutive model for elastomers exhibiting strain rate-induced glass transition

 \begin{itemize}[leftmargin=0.45cm, itemsep=0pt, topsep=-3pt]

 \item \textbf{Step 1:} We first used the compressive stress-strain data reported at a strain rate of $10^{-3}$ s$^{-1}$ to determine the equilibrium material parameters: equilibrium shear modulus, $G_{\eq}$, and locking stretch, $\lambda_{\mathrm{L}}$.
 Since the material is in its rubbery state at this strain rate, we set the bulk modulus, $\kappa_{\eq} = 50 G_{\eq} $, to enforce the near-incompressible behavior of the material.
-In this step, we ignored both viscous mechanisms and obtained the parameters, $G_{\eq} = 497.2$ Pa and $\lambda_{\mathrm{L}} = 2.22$, loading data with a coefficient of determination, $R^2 = 0.9832$, as shown in Figure \ref{fig:konale-data-fit}(a).
+In this step, we ignored both viscous mechanisms and obtained the parameters, $G_{\eq} = 622.04$ Pa and $\lambda_{\mathrm{L}} = 1.58$, with a coefficient of determination, $R^2 = 0.9780$, using the loading data, as shown in Figure \ref{fig:konale-data-fit}(a).

-\item \textbf{Step 2:} In this step, we used the loading and unloading data at strain rate, $\dot{\varepsilon} = 10^{-2}$ s$^{-1}$, to determine the following parameters related to molecular relaxation mechanism: non-equilibrium shear modulus, $G_{\neql(1)}$, stretch pre-factor, $c_1$, stretch exponent, $c_2$, and stress exponent, $m$.
+\item \textbf{Step 2:} In this step, we used the loading and unloading data at a strain rate, $\dot{\varepsilon} = 10^{-2}$ s$^{-1}$, to determine the following parameters related to the molecular relaxation mechanism: non-equilibrium shear modulus, $G_{\neql(1)}$, stretch pre-factor, $c_1$, stretch exponent, $c_2$, and stress exponent, $m$.
 Following the same reasoning stated in Step 1, we set the non-equilibrium bulk modulus, $\kappa_{\neql(1)} = 50 G_{\neql(1)}$.
 Besides equilibrium, we kept both viscous mechanisms (the complete form of our constitutive model) active in this step; however, the small characteristic relaxation time of intermolecular rearrangement and alignment ensures the viscous strain contribution from intermolecular flow is negligible at this strain rate.
-Recognizing this fact, we set $G_{\neql(2)}$ to be of the same order of magnitude as $G_{\neql(1)}$, which allowed using a larger time step, $\Delta t = 10^{-2}$ s in turn accelerating the optimization process.
-Through iterative optimization process, we obtained $G_{\neql(1)} = 248.6$ kPa, $m=1.314$, $c_1 = 3.39$ s$^{-1}$ MPa$^{-m}$, and $c_2 = -0.246$ with reported a coefficient of determination, $R^2 = 0.7093$.
+Recognizing this fact, we set $G_{\neql(2)}$ to be of the same order of magnitude as $G_{\neql(1)}$, which allowed us to use a larger time step, $\Delta t = 10^{-2}$ s, in turn accelerating the optimization process.
+Through an iterative optimization process, we obtained $G_{\neql(1)} = 226.4$ kPa, $m=2.7$, $c_1 = 250$ s$^{-1}$ MPa$^{-m}$, and $c_2 = -1$ with a reported coefficient of determination, $R^2 = 0.9593$.
 A comparative stress-strain plot is shown in Figure \ref{fig:konale-data-fit}(b) with the obtained parameters and the experimentally reported data.